Broward Inspector General

 Meet the Inspector General

 Carol J. Breece heads the Broward County Office of the Inspector General, which the Broward County Charter established with voter approval in November 2010.
-The OIG investigates misconduct (including fraud, abuse, and ethics violations) and gross mismanagement in the county’s 32 local governments.
-This responsibility encompasses county and municipal budgets totaling nearly $13 billion and covers more than 175 elected officials, 28,000 employees, and 20,000 registered vendors.
+The OIG investigates misconduct (including fraud, abuse, and ethics violations) and gross mismanagement in the county’s 32 local governments and school district.
+This responsibility encompasses county and municipal budgets totaling $18.5 billion and covers more than 180 elected officials, 55,000 employees, and tens of thousands of registered vendors.

 OIG Management and Staff